NetworkBlockDevice/nbd/doc/proto.md

     matching context available to select (or every context available to select where no query is given), send sufficient context records back to allow a client with knowledge of the namespace to select any context.
-Each namespace returned MUST  begin with the relevant namespace, followed by a colon, then printable non-whitespace UTF-8 characters or spaces, with the entire string not exceeding 255 bytes.
      This may be helpful where a client can construct algorithmic queries.
 For instance, a client might reply simply with the namespace with no leaf-name (e.g.
     'X-FooBar:') or with a range of values (e.g.
     'X-ModifiedDate:20160310-20161214').
 The semantics of
     such a reply are a matter for the definition of the namespace.
+However each namespace returned MUST begin with the relevant namespace, followed by a colon, and then other UTF-8 characters, with the entire string following the restrictions for strings set out earlier in this document.

     The metadata context ID in these replies is reserved and SHOULD be set to zero; clients MUST disregard it.